Bridging Adversarial and Nonstationary Multi-armed Bandit: Problem Formulation

-Before introducing the algorithm and the analysis, we explicitly state what the agent knows initially.
-The agent is aware of $K$, $T$, $W$ and $V$, as well as the fact that $\mu_{t,k},Y_{t,k}\in[0,1]$ for all $t$ and $k$.
+Before introducing the algorithm and the analysis, we explicitly state what the initial knowledge of the agent.
+The agent has the information of $K$, $T$, $S_T$ and $V_T$, as well as the fact that $\mu_{t,k},Y_{t,k}\in[0,1]$ for all $t$ and $k$.
 The knowledge of $K$ is commonly assumed in the literature.
-The window size $W$ is usually an intentional choice of the agent instead of a parameter in the problem: it encodes how conservative the agent is and the balance she wants to strike between dynamic and static oracles.
-Therefore, it is reasonable to assume its knowledge.
-Without the knowledge of $T$, it may be hard to set the window sizes, and thus we also assume it.
-(Note that the ``doubling trick'' \cite{besson2018doubling} that is commonly used to relax the requirement of $T$ may not work in this case because of the windows.)
-We assume the knowledge of the variational budget in our model for simplicity.
-It is possible to extend to unknown $V$ using the techniques developed in \cite{cheung2019learning,auer2019adaptively,cheung2019learning}.
+The knowledge of $T$ is mostly innocuous.
+If $T$ is unknown, we can apply the techniques in corollary 8.4 of \cite{auer2002nonstochastic} to modify the algorithm to achieve a similar result.
+The switch budget $S_T$ is usually an intentional choice of the agent instead of a parameter in the problem: it encodes how conservative the agent is and the balance she wants to strike between dynamic and static oracles.
+Therefore, it is reasonable to assume the knowledge.
+Lastly, we assume the knowledge of the variational budget in our model for simplicity.
+It is possible to extend to unknown $V_T$ using the techniques developed in \cite{cheung2019learning,auer2019adaptively}.
 We leave it for future research.